EdwinVelazquez/Revenge/PS3RemoteTest/readme.md

 This is just a test for a Ps3 remote in java
 Before anything if you plan on using these classes you must add the jinput api So far I have
--added ability to have more than one remmote (have not tested the second remote) -easy to use by making an instance with an int parameter indicating the player # (constructor) then calling its functions to get
+-added ability to have more than one remmote
+-easy to use by making an instance with an int parameter indicating the player # (constructor) then calling its functions to get
           1) isPressed(int button) returns boolean if a button is pressed